-- 4. VISA Our low interest rate VISA card can help you establish credit and pay off higher interest rate credit cards. - 5.
-Direct Deposit If you work on campus, you'll enjoy the convenience of direct deposit.
-Your MSU paycheck can be deposited directly into your MSUFCU account.
+If you work on campus, you can enjoy direct deposit.
+Your MSU paycheck can be deposited to your MSUFCU account.
 Your funds are available immediately.
-You'll never have to wait in line to pick up or cash your paycheck!
+You'll never have to wait in line to pick up or cash your check!